-During collection periods, Entities will be asked to confirm that the information contained in each lease record is correct as at 30 June.
+During collection periods, Entities will be asked to confirm that the information contained in each lease record is correct as at 30 June 2023.
 Clicking the flag icon, located to the right of the record but before the edit button, will change the flag colour from red to green to indicate that the lease record has been confirmed.
 The 'confirm all' button at the bottom right hand side of the table will confirm each lease record.
-This process should not be undertaken until all data has been signed off by the Property Delegate in the sign-off phase of the collection.
+Entities can opt to use this function to track which data has been finalised.